Everything You Need To Know About Medicare Part D Drug Plans

 You may be eligible for a refund for the amount you were charged.
 If you aren’t able to resolve the issue with the plan or wish to file a complaint, call 1-800-MEDICARE (1-800-633-4227).

-If you have both Medicare and Medicaid or qualify for Extra Help, also bring with you any proof of your enrollment in Medicaid or proof that you do qualify for extra help.
+If you have both Medicare and Medicaid or qualify for Extra Help, also bring with you any proof of your enrollment in Medicaid or proof that you do qualify for Extra Help.

 Medicare drug plans have contracts with "Network Pharmacies."
-These pharmacies have agreed to provide members of certain Medicare plans with services and supplies at a discounted price.
-In some Medicare plans, your prescriptions are only covered if you get them filled at network pharmacies.Along with retail pharmacies, your plan’s network might include preferred pharmacies, a mail-order program, or an option for retail pharmacies to supply a 2- or 3-month supply.
+These pharmacies have agreed to provide members of specific Medicare plans with services and supplies at a discounted price.
+In some Medicare plans, your prescriptions are only covered if you get them filled at network pharmacies.
+In addition to retail pharmacies, your plan’s network might include preferred pharmacies, a mail-order program, or a retail pharmacy option that provides a 2- or 3-month supply.

 PREFERRED PHARMACIES

 Every Medicare Part D Plan has Preferred Pharmacies.
 These are the Pharmacies you always want to use, because they have the lowest prices for your Medications.
-Most Plans Mail Order Pharmacies are Preferred Pharmacies.If your plan has preferred pharmacies, you may save money on your out-of-pocket prescription drug costs (like a co-payment or coinsurance) at a preferred pharmacy because it has agreed with your plan to charge less.
+Most Mail-Order Pharmacies are Preferred Pharmacies.
+If your plan has preferred pharmacies, you may save money on your out-of-pocket prescription drug costs (like a co-payment or coinsurance) at a preferred pharmacy because it has agreed with your plan to charge less.

 OUT-OF-NETWORK OR STANDARD PHARMACIES